cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

     <first-demo-component cubx-webpackage-id="demo-package@1.0" cubx-endpoint-id="main"></first-demo-component>

+The corresponding dependency needed for instantiating the `first-demo-component` will be automatically added to `window.cubx.CRCInit.rootDependencies` array (if it is not already there).

 #### Slot Initializations
 In many cases you want to set initial values for the input slots the created Cubble provides.
 This can be done using the `<cubx-core-init>` and `<cubx-core-slot-init>` tags.